Neal/Readebble/README.md

 # Readebble

-Readebble is an RSS news reader for the Pebble Smartwatch.
+Readebble is a multiple source RSS reader for the Pebble Smartwatch.